Our Augustinian Community

 Fr.
 Recchuti was born and raised in Philadelphia, graduated from St. Thomas More H.S., entered the Augustinian Novitiate in 1954 and was ordained at the National Shrine of the Immaculate Conception in Washington D.C. on June 5, 1961.

 Upon completion of Theology studies in 1962, Fr.
 Bill's first assignment was to a teaching apostolate at Msgr.
 Bonner H.S.
 After twenty-six years at Bonner, he was assigned to parish ministry, first for ten years in Flourtown just outside Chestnut Hill, Philadelphia and then for six years in Upstate New York.
-In 2006 he returned to his hometown of Philadelphia and was assigned to St. Rita’s where he currently serves in pastoral ministry and as Prior of the Augustinian Friars community that ministers at St. Rita’s.
+In 2006 he returned to his hometown of Philadelphia and was assigned to St. Rita’s where he currently serves in pastoral ministry.

 “In reference to the many virtues of St. Rita, I see a virtue which may not be as prominent as her charism of reconciliation or her devotion to the Lord’s passion but nevertheless is very applicatble to religious.
 I call it the virtue of St. Rita’s “humility of adaptablility.”
 St. Rita in her humility, adapted herself to serve God in all the circumstances of the lay state (single, married, widowed) and in the religious state.
 Accordingly St. Rita teaches all Augustinian religious, including myself, to minister the salvation of the Lord, Jesus to all kinds of people, of all ages, in all kind of circumstances.”